Today’s Q&A will be alllll about graphic design. I’m goin’ back to my roots y’all.

 Okay.
 So that’s going to come down to your ideal client research.
 Which I think I, I don’t remember if I’ve done a video specifically on ideal client because I talk about it and every freaking video, but I do have a resource.
 An ideal client workbook and a little tutorial video separately.
 I can send that to you if you want, but that’s really where you figure out what your goals are.
 It’s really a combination of your overall mission, vision for your business and what you, what you want to help your clients do and what you… I guess, yeah, whatever your goal is for how you’re gonna help your clients should be the same as your goal for your design.
 So for me, I want to help my clients use their personality to attract their ideal clients.
 That’s kinda my thing.
 My overarching mission.
 Is just be yourself.
 Use your own personality.
 Don’t be fake.
 So I try to put those aspects into my design too.
 My logo is the scripty font.
 So it’s kind of fun and I use that very sparingly on my website and it’s, everything is very legible.

-Tamera, the magician is my second.
-Yeah, the magician is a really fun one because you can do so much different stuff with the magician archetype.
-You can go the woo-woo-y way where people talk about the crystals and all of those Emerald Greens and purple colors are really popular with the magician archetype.
+The magician is a really fun one because you can do so much different stuff with the magician archetype.
+You can go the woo-woo-y way where people talk about the crystals and all of those emerald greens and purple colors are really popular with the magician archetype.
 But then you can also go the scientist-y almost way – the really old vintage type stuff is also popular with the magician.
 So it’s very flexible.
 So that’s a really fun one.
 That’s a fun one to have.
-Hey Kristy.
-Yes, Tanya, you should be blushing.
-Your website is awesome.

-Any more questions that you have about anything we’ve talked about up until this point?
 Good design, balance, unity, white space, simplicity, bad design.
 You need it to be legible and white space, again.
 Don’t cram a bunch of crap together.
 Colors and fonts should be based on your feel and your overall goal for what you want your ideal client to think about your brand when they look at it and what obviously your goal, whatever you want to portray.
 So that’s everything we talked about so far.
-Any questions if you have them.

 And Pinterest boards.
 Yeah.
 Yes I do.
 I have Pinterest boards for each archetype too.
 And so do a bunch of other people online.
 Obviously I didn’t invent archetypes.
 There are other brand strategists that use them also.
-Amber that was in here last Sunday, she also has a quiz and I think she has some Pinterest boards and there are a bunch of other people that do them, too.
-So Pinterest is a really, really good resource for colors and typography specifically in relation to each archetype.
+Pinterest is a really, really good resource for colors and typography specifically in relation to each archetype.

 Let’s start with a jpeg.
 A jpeg is a photo file, essentially it is.
 You can save it as whatever size you want, but it’s essentially a photo file.
 And what that means is if you have a Jpeg, let’s say of your logo, and it’s three inches by five inches or whatever, and you want to make it bigger and blow it up, it’s going to look shit.
 Because a jpeg is made up of pixels.
 And if you blow them up, it becomes pixelated.
 That’s what pixelated mean.
 It’s a bunch of little dots that make up a photo file.
 If you’ve ever zoomed in really, really close on a picture, you’ll see what I’m talking about.
 So that’s a jpeg.
 So if you’re going to use a jpeg in your design, you need to make sure that it’s sized appropriately.
 If you need a jpeg of your logo, make sure that you know where it’s going.
 If it’s going on your website and it’s going in the header bar on your website, make sure you check and see what size your template recommends and make sure you export your jpeg into the correct size.
 Because if you try to blow it up, it’s going to look crap.
 That’s a jpeg.